-5. Draughtproof doors and windows
+6. Draught-proof doors and windows

 Narrow gaps around windows and doors can create uncomfortable draughts as well as rattling noises.
 Avoid using silicone sealants to fill gaps and instead use draught strips, which can be removed in the future if required.
 Also look at non-obtrusive solutions for letterboxes and keyholes, and draught excluders.

-6. Insulate the loft
+7. Insulate the loft

 Around a quarter of a home’s heat is lost through an uninsulated roof space, but this is fairly easy to improve with adequate insulation.

 Natural materials, such as sheep’s wool quilt or loose cellulose (made from recycled newspaper) are nicer to work with and well suited for use in older houses, but also consider a breathable spray foam insulation such as Icynene.

-9. Add secondary glazing
+9. Fit secondary glazing